HOME PAGE WHO WE ARE QTH INTERESTs RADIO DEVICEs ANTENNAs INSTRUMENTs

 I calculate after some tests that a 0.75 mm reduction will be good.
 In the upper left picture you can see a Siemens original ceramic resonator and the oscillator circuit that I used in order to test the frequency.
 The frequency meter was an HP 5245 L with a plug-in unit 5254B.
 I prefere this counter because the tuneable cavity and the voltmeter permit to measure the harmonics too and relatives amplitudes.
 After a 0,72 mm reduction, I obtained the frequency of 1240 Mhz.
 On the right you can see a 1,2 Ghz output stage with some 85 watt power on FM phone.
 We believe to be active once again on ATV next spring.
 If our transmitter will be reliable, we will describe it on this page.

-LAST UPDATE 25/10/03 THANKs FOR TRASLATION IK6CAC
+LAST UPDATE 24/04/2012 THANKs FOR TRASLATION IK6CAC

-READ / SIGN OUR GUESTBOOK
+READ OUR GUESTBOOK

 The DXZone